turtl/www/views/pages/about.md

 ======================

 Right now, Turtl is free.
-It will always be a free download and free to use, but eventually we plan to offer premium features as well as charge per-gigabyte of storage used.
+It will always be a free download and free to use, but eventually we plan to offer premium features and charge for storage (ala Dropbox).